-- c.
-If FEMA determines the Undertaking would have required Section 106 review, FEMA shall coordinate with the SHPO to determine if consultation is feasible. - i.
-If after coordination with the SHPO, FEMA determines that consultation is feasible, FEMA shall review the Undertaking in accordance with Stipulation II.C, Standard Project Review. - ii.
+- If after coordination with the SHPO, FEMA determines that consultation is feasible, FEMA shall review the Undertaking in accordance with Stipulation II.C, Standard Project Review. - ii.
 If after coordination with the SHPO, FEMA determines that review is infeasible, FEMA shall document the outcome to the Section 106 review process, and the applicable FEMA program shall take the outcome into account before making a decision whether to fund the Undertaking.
-FEMA shall provide written notification of its funding decision to the Recipient, SHPO and ACHP. - 4.
-FEMA shall ensure that all Undertakings considered for after the fact review in accordance with this stipulation are included in the annual report.
+FEMA shall provide written notification of its funding decision to the Recipient, SHPO and ACHP. - FEMA shall ensure that all Undertakings considered for after the fact review in accordance with this stipulation are included in the annual report.